-The Board, through its Compensation Committee, provides oversight of human capital matters, including the Company's diversity and inclusion initiatives that promote equity across the organization.
+The Board, through its Compensation Committee, provides oversight of human capital matters, including the Company's diversity and inclusion initiatives, which promote equity across the organization.
 The Compensation Committee and Board periodically review the composition of our workforce and promote practices to hire from a diverse pool of candidates.
-The Compensation Committee and Board also review the Company's compensation and benefits programs as well as management development and succession planning practices and strategies.
+The Compensation Committee and Board also review our compensation and benefits programs, as well as management development and succession planning practices and strategies.